Cancer Care Parcel Logo

 9.1 Financial Responsibility

-Cancer Care Parcel Ltd maintains accurate financial records and complies with UK accounting standards and Companies House reporting requirements.
+Cancer Care Parcel Ltd maintains financial records in accordance with UK legal and accounting requirements.

 9.2 Social Enterprise Model